dephrat/PuzzleSolver/README.md

 - `./puzzleSolver`
 - Answer the command-line prompts.
 The general flow is `create [num_pieces] [piece colours] continue Y [numthreads] [batch_size] [num_solutions]`, and you can use `help` to see other commands

-### Features: List of key features
+### Features:
-- Create list of pieces to be placed in the board
+- Shell to create custom piece list!
-- Solver which allows single- and multi-threaded solving
+- Solver with multi-threaded capabilities, implemented using a thread pool!
-- Display solutions after solving is completed
+- Post-solver shell to view solutions!